pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ## Event listeners

-Attach listeners to Subscription, SubscriptionSet, or (for connection status) the PubNub client.
+Attach listeners to Subscription, SubscriptionSet, and (for connection status) the PubNub client.

 ### Add listeners

-Implement streams for specific update types or a generic stream.
+Implement typed streams or a generic stream:

 #### Method(s)